 Don’t worry: no one expects a beginner to remember all the relevant concepts or syntax rules.
 Coding languages are extensive, and even the most experienced programmers don’t know everything by heart.
 However, as you’ll be looking at how to learn SQL, you might come upon a thing called language references.

 Most widespread programming languages have language references.
 They serve a purpose similar to that of dictionaries, encyclopedias, and manuals.
-By explaining various elements of a language, it becomes a useful guide for beginners and advanced coders both.
+By explaining various elements of a language, it becomes a useful guide for both beginners and advanced coders.
 Of course, it’s not something you would read in one sitting.
 Still, you will surely appreciate the opportunity to easily refer to it whenever you need to check something you came upon when analyzing various SQL examples.

 Practice Makes A Coder Beta

 The simplest and probably the truest answer on how to learn SQL is to write SQL.
 It doesn’t matter how many courses you finish and how many examples you review if you never pull your sleeves up and start doing it yourself.
 We can only really see how something works when we’ve witnessed every step.
 We also only truly learn to solve problems when we face them ourselves.

 The most popular database management system in the world is MySQL.
 It’s a free, reliable, and open source.
 While it might not be the priority for a newbie, it is also sturdy and powerful enough to handle huge amounts of data.
 Get on it, create your databases, and start trying out various commands.
 Enter some random information to your database at first.
 This way, you can experiment freely without the fear of rewriting or destroying any sensitive data.

 By trying everything yourself, you will be able how to learn SQL much quicker.
 Getting familiar with an omnipresent system will prove itself useful too.
 After all, more than half of the companies use MySQL.
 They will surely appreciate it if you know it like the back of your hand.